 ART and ORGANISM

 INTEGRATIVE and REDUCTIONIST thinking can be thought of as a co-constituting dyad of approaches to study and understanding that have occupied scholars and scientists throughout intellectual history.
 Versions of this have been reinvented in various disciplines.
-While human cognition may require us to emphasize one or the other approach, the richest or most satisfying understanding seems to combine the two, integrating the logic of generalization and the affect-engaging immediacy of specifics.
+While to think about any specific problem, human cognition may require us to emphasize one or the other approach, the richest or most satisfying understanding seems to combine the two, integrating the logic of generalization and the affect-engaging immediacy of specifics.
 Another rough analogy is that of perceptual rivalry, the most well known of which is binocular (video available at “binocular rivalry for beginners“).

 This leads to “Multistable perception … characterized by two or more perceptual interpretations spontaneously alternating, or rivaling, when animals are exposed to stimuli with inherent sensory ambiguity.
 There is a wide array of ambiguous stimuli across sensory modalities, ranging from the configural changes observed in simple line drawings, such as the famous Necker cube, to the alternating perception of entire visual scenes that can be instigated by interocular conflict.
 The latter phenomenon, called binocular rivalry, in particular caught the attention of the late Jack Pettigrew, who combined his interest in the neuronal basis of perception with a unique comparative biological approach that considered ambiguous sensation as a fundamental problem of sensory systems that has shaped the brain throughout evolution.
 Here, we examine the research findings on visual perceptual alternation and suppression in a wide variety of species including insects, fish, reptiles, and primates.
 We highlight several interesting commonalities across species and behavioral indicators of perceptual alternation.
 In addition, we show how the comparative approach provides new avenues for understanding how the brain suppresses opposing sensory signals and generates alternations in perceptual dominance.”
 (Carter et al. 2020)[i]